 The Institute is housed in an 18th century courtyard close to the University Library and about 20 scholars are in residence at any time.
 Fellows are allocated a private office in the Institute with all the usual research facilities.
-They are also encouraged to develop contacts with colleagues within the College of Humanities and Social Science.
+They are also encouraged to develop contacts with colleagues within the College of Arts, Humanities and Social Sciences.
 They give at least one seminar on their current research work during their tenure.

 The closing date